Sarenaoberoi/Responses/jul27.md

 This last image showed a couple hosues (similar to image number 3).
 The model predicted a poulation of 27.415765.

-This model worked pretty well
+I think that this model works relatively well but struggles to